 18 Mar The Salesforce Admin’s Hack – BPR to Delivery

-In this article, my goal is to help Salesforce administrators understand an organisation’s business, identify the inherent issues and deliver solutions in order to drive sales.
+In this article, my goal is to help Salesforce administrators understand an organization’s business, identify the inherent issues, and deliver solutions to drive sales.
 The process begins with the BPR (business process review) and ends with happy users.

-As a Salesforce administrator, you have to wear many hats, there is no denying that.
-You chit-chat with Sales, Marketing, Engineering, HR, Accounting and every other department in your company in order to get things done.
+As a Salesforce administrator, you have to wear many hats, and there is no denying that.
+You chit-chat with Sales, Marketing, Engineering, HR, Accounting, and every other department in your company to get things done.
 And when these departments want Salesforce to deliver something specific, it is time for you to put on your analyst hat.

 As a consultant, I have worked with many different companies.
 Therefore, I have been in your shoes many times, meaning I have had to wear my analyst hat.
 As a result, I have learned a few lessons the hard way.
 I have now developed a hack that I want to share with you.
 It will get you to where you need to be, as well as save you time and money.
 You also get to skip the hard lessons.

 This is an unpretentious, modest framework, but I can assure you it will get the job done.
 The time you will need to spend in each segment will depend on the scope of the project.
-Obviously the bigger the project, the more time you will have to invest on each segment.
+Obviously, the bigger the project, the more time you will have to invest in each segment.

 So here it goes, 1, 2, and 3, it is that simple: